bet4a/d3wiki/SVG-Shapes.md

 }
 ```

-Typically, a *innerRadius*-accessor is specified because the input data is in a different format, because you want to apply a [[scale|Quantitative Scales]], or because you want to specify a constant inner radius for a donut chart.

-The *innerRadius*-accessor is invoked in the same manner as other value functions in D3.
-The *this* context of the function is the current element in the selection.
-(Technically, the same *this* context that invokes the arc function; however, in the common case that the arc generator is passed to the [[attr|Selections#attr]] operator, the *this* context will be the associated DOM element.)
-The function is passed two arguments, the current datum (d) and the current index (i).
-It is also possible to specify the *innerRadius*-accessor as a constant rather than a function.
+The arc generator arguments (typically `d` and `i`) and context (`this`) are passed through to the accessor function.
+An inner radius accessor function is useful for handling data in a different format or for applying a [quantitative scale](Quantitative Scales) to encode data.
+A constant inner radius may be used to create a standard pie or donut chart.

 <a name="arc_outerRadius" href="SVG-Shapes#arc_outerRadius">#</a> arc.<b>outerRadius</b>([<i>radius</i>])

-If *radius* is specified, sets the *outerRadius*-accessor to the specified function or constant.
-If *radius* is not specified, returns the current *outerRadius*-accessor.
-This accessor is invoked on the argument passed to the arc generator.
-The default accessor assumes that the input data is an object with suitably-named attributes:
+If *radius* is specified, sets the outer radius accessor to the specified function or constant.
+If *radius* is not specified, returns the current outer radius accessor, which defaults to:

 ```javascript
 function outerRadius(d) {